wajid404040/frontier-pos-template/docs/tutorial.md

         <img src="./images/copy%20address.jpg" alt="copy your address">
         </div>

-3. Use `CHARLETH` to transfer UNIT to your wallet address in the [explorer](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/accounts).
+3. Use `CHARLETH` to transfer MPC to your wallet address in the [explorer](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/accounts).
 Your MetaMask wallet will display the balance.
     1. transfer
         <div align="center">
         <img src="./images/charleth%20transfer.jpg" alt="charleth transfer">